howardjohn/pilot-load/README.md

 * The `-p` flag can be provided to change the Pilot address to use.
 By default this is `localhost:15010`.

 Example: `pilot-load -c 50 -p localhost:15010`

+Pushes can be manually triggered with `curl localhost:8080/debug/adsz?push=true`